Too Good to be True:

-We have made a complaint to the Australian Competition and Consumer Commission (ACCC) and Ad Standards, asking them investigate whether Aetium’s claims – on their website and through social media advertising – are misleading or deceptive.
+We have referred our concerns to the Australian Competition and Consumer Commission (ACCC) and Ad Standards, asking them to investigate whether claims made by Aetium that consumers can receive carbon credits and potential payments for existing rooftop solar, electric vehicle use and owning trees are misleading or deceptive.

-We have also brought this to the attention of Carbon Markets Institute, Australian Carbon Industry Code of Conduct, and the Clean Energy Regulator.
+In addition to the ACCC, we have brought these concerns to the attention of the administrators of the Australian Carbon Industry Code of Conduct, the Carbon Market Institute, and the Clean Energy Regulator.

 ComplaintS to the ACCC and Ad standars